prametanaset/back-end-invoice/README.md

 When these values are set, the server will use Gmail to deliver OTP codes.
 Otherwise an in-memory service is used.

+### OTP Purposes

+Requests to `/auth/send-otp` and `/auth/verify-otp` require a `purpose` value to indicate why the OTP was issued.
+Valid values are:

+- `verify_email` - send a code to verify a user's email address
+- `reset_password` - send a code to allow password reset

+Any other value will result in a `400 Bad Request` response.

 ### Using SMTP OTP Service

 You can also send OTP codes through a generic SMTP server.
 Provide the